 The author John Updike lived in Ipswich for many years while his family was growing up.
 Those years in the 1960s and 1970s were some of his most productive.
 As is common with writers, there was sometimes tension when intimate tidbits about his neighbors found their way into his fiction.
 Besides writing, and socializing with many of the townspeople, he was often quite visible as a participant in town events and ceremonies.

 One intriguing Ipswich story (well actually the map says it's now Hamilton, but it feels like it's still Ipswich) is how the location identified as Nancy's Corner got its name.
 Almost all maps show that name on Mill Road near its intersection with Cutler Road, and the U.S. Census lists Nancy's Corner as a populated place.
 Yet there's actually little to see there and very few signs of habitation - it looks like just one more rural intersection.
 Why does that particular place have a much more specific name than similar places?
 It turns out the Nancy of Nancy's Corner was a real person with quite an interesting history.

-Much information about Ipswich History and Ipswich's historic houses is maintained by current town historian Gordon Harris.
+The information formerly stored on the storiesfromipswich website (town history, the town's historic houses, etc.) by the town historian has been merged into the former Ipswich Historical Commission website.
 Here's another description of Ipswich, motivated by genealogical research.
-Yet another webpage motivated by genealogical research that makes it very easy to obtain a wide variety of data about Ipswich is on ePodunk.
+Yet another webpage that made it very easy to obtain a wide variety of data about Ipswich was provided by ePodunk until the end of 2019.
 And here's our local newspaper's current take on Ipswich.